jessereynolds/puppet-pe_nc_backup/README.md

 git push --tags
 ```

-Look for the status of the build of the tag, not of the master branch, on the [travis build page](https://travis-ci.org/jessereynolds/puppet-pe_nc_backup/builds)
+Look for the status of the build of the tag, not of the main branch, on the [travis build page](https://travis-ci.org/jessereynolds/puppet-pe_nc_backup/builds)

 Look for the new version on the [Forge page](https://forge.puppet.com/jesse/pe_nc_backup)